Gung Ho (film): Plot

 As the end credits roll, the workers and management have compromised, with the latter agreeing to partially ease up on their requirements and pay the employees better while the workers agree to be more cooperative, such as participating in the morning calisthenics, which are now made more enjoyable with the addition of aerobics class-style American rock music.

-Main cast
+Cast

 Both Bill Murray and Eddie Murphy turned down the role of Hunt Stevenson.

+Production

+Aside from Pittsburgh and Tokyo, the film was shot at the Sevel Fiat manufacturing plant Argentina, which doubled as the Assan Motors plant.
+The Fiat Spazio and Regata were used as the Assan cars in the production line.